schigurupatis/reactjs-netflix/README.md

 - Unsubscribe to the onAuthStateChange callback
 - Register TMDB API & Create an app and got access token
 - Get data from TMDB "Now Playing" movies List API
+- Fetching Trailer video and stored in movieslice dynamically

 # Features